move-coop/parsons/docs/ngpvan.rst

 QuickStart
 **********

-To call the VAN class you can either store the api key as an environmental variable VAN_API_KEY or pass it in as an argument..
+To call the VAN class you can either store the api key as an environmental variable VAN_API_KEY or pass it in as an argument.

 .. code-block:: python